 Brook trout eat a variety of food including insects even in larvae and pupal form.
 Aquatic insect-like caddisflies and stoneflies etc. are among the favorites.
-Land insects like ants, beetles, and crickets etc. are also consumed by the trout.
+Land insects like ants, beetles, crickets, etc. are also consumed by trout.
 Small fish and frogs are included in the brook trout diet as well.

 Where to Find Brook Trout

 Having complete knowledge of the streams and lakes that can provide you with a good game is important.
 Before deciding on which lake to go to for fishing brook trout, make sure you know whether it is well-stocked or not.